ConnieML/Connie-Webchat-Extension-Demo/README.md

 ### Start the Local React App Server

-The following will run the React App locally:
+The following will run the React App locally.
+Please run with Node v16:

 ```shell
 yarn start